vinhltt/2.entity_framwork_core_trainning/Entity Framework Core Trainning/EN/Lessons/03-Using Entity Framework Core to Query a Database.md

     9. **Consider Raw SQL Queries or Stored Procedures:** For extremely complex or highly optimized queries that LINQ cannot express, EF Core allows you to execute raw SQL (`FromSqlRaw`, `ExecuteSqlRawAsync`) or call Stored Procedures.
 - Section Review
     - Querying data is essential when working with EF Core.
 By understanding LINQ, query methods, the difference between `IQueryable` and `IEnumerable`, and optimization techniques like `AsNoTracking` and `Select`, you can write efficient, maintainable code and ensure good performance for your application.
     - Take time to practice these techniques with your own project.
-If you have any questions, don’t hesitate to ask!
+If you have any questions, don't hesitate to ask!
 - Section Source Code